The Mountain Hare

 Total body length ranges between 430 and 610 mm. and the black tipped ears from 60 to 80 mm.
 Unlike brown hares the ears of mountain hares would not reach the tip of the nose if pulled forward.
 Like brown hares, males are slightly smaller than females.
 There are three moults and during the second from October to January the coat changes from russet brown to white or grey and back to brown from February to May.
 Both tail surfaces remain white.
 Mountain hares can become very conspicuous if still in their winter coats when the snow melts or if there is unseasonable snowfall.

-The Scottish mountain hare population is thought to be around 350,000, but population densities are known to vary at least ten fold, reaching a peak approximately every ten years.
+The current number of mountain hares in Scotland is unclear but the latest annual research published in 2013 by the BTO has indicated a disturbing decline of 43 per cent since 1995.
+Population densities are known to vary at least ten fold, reaching a peak approximately every ten years.
 The reasons for these fluctuations are unclear, but may possibly be related to parasite burdens.
 Mating begins at the end of January and pregnancy lasts about 50 days.
 Most leverets are born between March to August inclusive.

 Mountain hares are less fussy than brown hares regarding the quality of their forage and this is a major reason why mountain hares have the competitive edge at high altitudes.
 On Scottish moors they prefer short, young heather, but will resort to older woody plants if necessary.
 They will also feed on gorse, willow, birch, rowan and juniper.
 But in spite of their adaptable diet they prefer to eat grasses when available during the summer months.